0no-co/GraphQLSP/packages/graphqlsp/README.md

 }
 ```

-now restart your TS-server and you should be good to go
+now restart your TS-server and you should be good to go, ensure you are using the
+workspace version of TypeScript.
+In VSCode you can do so by clicking the bottom right
+when on a TypeScript file or adding a file like [this](https://github.com/0no-co/GraphQLSP/blob/main/packages/example/.vscode/settings.json).

 ### Configuration